Remote Access Trojan: How It Gets in and Takes Control

 - logging keystrokes

-That is why RATs are often used in targeted attacks, not just random infections.
+That breadth is why RATs show up so often in targeted attacks, not just random infections.

 How RAT malware spreads through an Internet connection